 5. Use an Air Purifier

-Air purifiers are a helpful springtime indoor air quality solution.
+Air purifiers are a great springtime indoor air quality solution.
 Purification reduces harmful and hazardous indoor air pollutants.
 This includes common allergens and springtime pollutants.
 Whole-home air purification systems are especially beneficial to allergy and asthma sufferers.
-And, air purifiers work to your benefit as spring cleaning can increase pollutant levels.
+And, air purifiers work to your benefit as spring cleaning can increase indoor pollutant levels.

 6. Consider a Whole-Home Dehumidifier